 Careful Preparation is Key

-Photography at times is just as much a science as an art, and that’s no truer than with chocolate photography.
+Whether you’re a professional photographer, an amateur or just simply love taking photos for fun, we’re sure you know that taking photos can sometimes be just as much a science as an art.
+When it comes to chocolate photography, that couldn’t be more true!
 Capturing chocolate on camera is very challenging, not only from a compositional perspective but also due to the subject.
 Chocolate is highly susceptible to the environment, and its appearance will be affected by temperature, humidity and handling.

 Your chocolate should be stored in a cool, dry place away from sunlight.
 The fridge can be a good alternative, but it’s not ideal, as the moisture levels in a refrigerator can have an adverse effect on the appearance of the chocolate, leaving droplets on the surface that you’ll need to carefully dry off before shooting.

-The room you shoot in should be no warmer than 20°C , or you’ll quickly find your chocolate starting to melt, and when handling the chocolate be sure to use clean latex gloves or tweezers.
-The last thing you want is to see your chocolate covered in fingerprints!
+The room you shoot in should be no warmer than 20°C, or you’ll quickly find your chocolate starting to melt.
+If you want that little bit of extra time to shoot, dark chocolate is a great choice as it melts slower (sorry milk and white chocolate lovers!).
+When handling the chocolate, be sure to use clean latex gloves or tweezers – the last thing you want is to see your chocolate covered in fingerprints!

 The Right Lenses and Camera Settings for Chocolate Photography